The Davis Programmes

 Models of “two”, “to”, and “too” are from www.symbolmastery.com

 As picture thinkers, dyslexics are used to look holistically at the word, including word.
 They find it difficult to sound out letters of a word and most often find it difficult to read the word from left-to-right.
-Their struggle to sound out written words leaves them unable to comprehend written material and usually necessitate re-reading the same text numerous times often at the cost of severe headaches.
-These exercises allow dyslexics a way to quickly, comfortably and easily learn to visually track, decode, and comprehend written material using their natural abilities.
+Their struggle to sound out written words leaves them unable to comprehend written material and usually necessitates re-reading the same text numerous times often at the cost of severe headaches.
+These exercises allow dyslexics a way to quickly, comfortably, and easily learn to visually track, decode, and comprehend written material using their natural abilities.
 Read more here.

 Davis Math Mastery® provides tools to correct problems learning Math.
 These learning problems are sometimes called dyscalculia and can often accompany dyslexia and ADD symptoms.

 Visual-spatial thinkers are often confused by the words and symbols which describe Math functions.
 When the foundation concepts for all Mathematics concepts (plus/minus/divide/multiply) as well as a list of about 20 typical Math words in word sums (Add/more/less/each/equal/loss…) are mastered, learning Math becomes easy.
 We don’t ask the dyslexic client to learn and remember that 9×9=81, we show him WHY it is 81.
 That is mastering.

 Davis Math Mastery ® programs address:

 • Foundation concepts for understanding and learning Math;

 • Learning Math facts like basic addition or multiplication tables;